lehins/massiv/README.md

 language it is much more efficient to apply a stencil function and let the library take care of all of bounds checking and iterating in a cache friendly manner.

 What's a [stencil](https://en.wikipedia.org/wiki/Stencil_code)?
 It is a declarative way of specifying a pattern for how elements of an array in a neighborhood will be used in order to update each element of that array.
-In massiv a stencil is a function that can read the neighboring elements of the stencil's _center_ (the zero index), and only those, and then outputs a new value for the center element.
+In massiv a `Stencil` is a function that can read the neighboring elements of the stencil's _center_ (the zero index), and only those, and then outputs a new value for the center element.

 ![stencil](massiv-examples/files/stencil.png)